Lee

 of a moving car or RV.
 If you know the location of these photos, please

-sign the Guestbook at the bottom of most pages, and tell the two RV
+sign the Guestbook at the bottom of most pages, and tell them the location

 Below: A Rest